symblai/symbl-docs/javascript-sdk/tutorials/push-speakerevents-get-summary-url.md

 ## Running The Example

 Create a javascript file named app.js and copy this code into the file.
 Fill in the placeholder values with the proper values.
-Use npm to install the required libraries: npm install symbl-node.
+Use npm to install the required libraries: npm install @symblai/symbl-js.
 Now in the terminal run

 ```bash
 $ node app.js